kundajelab/dragonn/README.md

 ```
 conda install dragonn -c kundajelab
 ```
 DragoNN is compatible with Python2 and Python3.
-Specific optional features such as [DeepLIFT](https://github.com/kundajelab/deeplift) method and [MOE](https://github.com/Yelp/MOE) are compatible with Python2 only.
+Specific optional features such as [DeepLIFT](https://github.com/kundajelab/deeplift) and [MOE](https://github.com/Yelp/MOE) are compatible with Python2 only.

 ## 15 seconds to your first DragoNN model